Six Tips That Will Make Your Guest Room Perfect

 by William Hayes on Jun 22, 2016

-Depending on how the rest of your house is decorated you may want to consider hardwood floor for your guestroom.
-The benefits of a hardwood floor is that there are no cold feet when your guest have to get up in the middle of the night.
+Depending on how the rest of your house is decorated you may want to consider hardwood flooring for your guestroom.
+The benefit of a hardwood floor is that there are no cold feet when your guest gets up in the middle of the night.
 It is easily kept clean, with a quick sweep all over.
 This makes it perfect for when you have unexpected guests.
-Use a site to compare hardwood floor prioces online.
+Use a site to compare hardwood floor prices online.
 Hardwood is incredibly hard wearing.
-This means you will not have to replace it for very long time, and it doesn't show the dirt or age like traditional carpet does.
+This means you will not have to replace it for a very long time, and it doesn't show the dirt or age as traditional carpet does.

 Lighting is really important in a guest room because you're trying to give your guests a home away from home experience.
 As it is impossible to predict the type of lighting, your guests prefer why not to install a dimmer switch.
 Then your guests can choose their light levels for comfort.
 Don't forget to include bedside lamps for your guests as it's quite possible they will wish to read before retiring.

 Unless you are going to have long-term house guests, you will not need as much storage in this room as a traditional bedroom.
 However, providing a phase where your guests can unpack and store their suitcases is very important.

 If you have the room, then an ensuite is always a good idea.
 This means guests are not worried about disturbing the rest of the family during the night.
 It can also save awkward post-shower encounters in the hallway.
 It just gives them an extra sense of privacy which makes from a more relaxing experience.

 Lastly, kind of like a hotel it's always good to leave the information on how to work the shower, and open the windows etc. Is also nice to provide some toiletries like soap, shampoo and conditioner.
 This means your guest won't have to ask your for these, and it helps them to feel well looked after.

 - Garden / Landscaping / Patio — 260

 - HVAC / Air Conditioning — 147